 Existing departments that would be transferred to the Compact would include (1) all federal departments that are susceptible to partisan meddling by executive and legislative branch personnel (such as the Internal Revenue Service and Federal Elections Commission), and (2) those departments with responsibility for administrative functions that should be free of partisan influences (such as the General Accountability Office, Federal Compensation Agency, Freedom of Information Act Enforcement Agency, Citizen Ombudsman Office, and Office of Government Ethics).

-The benefits that would accrue to the country from the implementation of the Accountability Amendment are compelling and seemingly endless.
-Here are a few others we can expect to see.
+The other benefits that would accrue to the country from the implementation of the Accountability Amendment are compelling, and seemingly endless.
+Here are a few we can expect to see.

 Organizations tend to adapt to and embrace the philosophy of their leaders, and with the careful selection of political centrists for the leadership positions of the Compact, it could quickly institutionalize a non-partisan atmosphere in this group.
-That would be a big plus for the republic, and could be a first step toward a more civil and productive political culture.
+This atmosphere, coupled with the broad powers given to the Compact, should mark the end of hyper-partisanship in Washington.

-With the responsibility assigned to the SBI for investigation and prosecution of alleged improprieties of government officials, the current practice of the Department of Justice of appointing special prosecutors for investigations would be ended.
-The purpose of these appointments was an attempt to make an investigation non-partisan, but with a partisan president watching over the DOJ appointments, it is inevitable that the special prosecutor and his staff would come with partisan backgrounds.
+With the responsibility for investigation and prosecution of alleged improprieties of government officials assigned to the SBI, the current practice of the DOJ appointing special prosecutors for investigations would be ended.
+The purpose of these appointments has been an attempt to make an investigation non-partisan, but with a partisan AG watching over the DOJ appointments, it is inevitable that the special prosecutor and staff would come with partisan backgrounds.
 This creates an appearance of bias from the inception of the investigation and diminishes the credibility of their work product.
 It often results in a less than satisfactory conclusion to an investigation.

-Moving the responsibility to enforce the law against government officials to the SBI should result in non-partisan investigations that produce satisfactory conclusions.
-Additionally, it could produce indirect benefits by stopping partisan leaks of information to the press and reducing aggressive political efforts to influence the course of an investigation through extravagant media coverage and continuous political messaging.
-The SBI could set the tone for media reporting through its pronouncements and actions.
-It could even consider introducing standards of performance for the fourth estate that would justify its preference in the Constitution, introducing more accountability in the public square.
+The SBI could also produce indirect benefits by stopping partisan leaks of information to the press and reducing aggressive efforts to influence the course of an investigation through extravagant media coverage and continuous political messaging.
+The SBI could set the tone for media reporting through its pronouncements and actions; it could even consider introducing standards of performance for the fourth estate that would justify the media’s preference in the Constitution, introducing more accountability in the public square.

 Intimidation of Citizens

 In addition to its primary function of enforcing the law, the Compact can be a safe haven for federal departments and independent agencies that should be protected from partisan meddling by the president and members of Congress.
-Occasionally, this meddling has escalated to actual harassment of citizens.
-This is an abuse of government power that must be eliminated if we are to preserve our personal freedoms.
+Occasionally, this meddling has escalated to actual harassment of citizens, which is an abuse of government power that must be eliminated if we are to preserve our personal freedoms.

 Declare War on Scams